 Course availability changes each semester.

-You may apply up to five credit units for the major and two for the minor from an approved study abroad program in Germany - namely the Berlin Consortium for German Studies*.
+You may apply up to five credit units for the major and three for the minor from an approved study abroad program in Germany - namely the Berlin Consortium for German Studies*.
 Options are available for full-year or spring semester.

 *Students in the Huntsman Program in International Studies and Business have the option of direct-enrollment study at the Johann Wolfgang Goethe-Universität Frankfurt am Main.
 Contact Inge Herman for details (inge@'+'wharton.'+'upenn.'+'edu).